 Our Fee @ 20% + VAT, that you pay – £600 plus VAT (£120) = £720

-Example 3 – Compensation completely used to set off arrears you have on your finance.
+Example 3 – Compensation completely used to off-set against your outstanding debt balance

 5.2.
 We would expect for you to sign and return these Terms and Conditions along with the Letter of Authority and Fee agreement once you have read and understood them.

 5.3.
 We would expect for you to pay our fee within the required time scale, as outlined in paragraph 4.

 6.1.
 You shall have the right to cancel or terminate this agreement within the 14 day cooling off period from when you have signed our Letter of Authority.
 If notice is received within this 14 day cooling off period, then our agreement will be concluded.

 6.2.
 You may cancel our agreement after the 14 day cooling off period up to the moment that a settlement offer or compensation has been received.
 Should you wish to cancel you must do so in writing.
 Should a settlement offer or compensation be received, our invoice is required to be paid as outlined in section 4 above.

 6.3.
 Any cancellation made in accordance with section 6.2. above, must be communicated in writing, either by email to firstname.lastname@example.org or via post addressed to; The Customer Relations Manager, Richardson Mail Limited, Stamford House, Northenden Road, Sale, M33 2DH.

 6.4.
 We will acknowledge your written cancellation within 2 working days from receiving it.
 If you do not receive an acknowledgement within 1 week, please contact our Customer Relations Manager using the details given in section 6.3 above to check that your cancellation has been received.
 You may also contact us via telephone to confirm this on 0161 905 1308.

 6.5.
 We may end this agreement with you by giving you 14 days written notice at any time.
 In which case, no fee will be payable to us by you.
 4